Rail company to boost fleet with 26 trains

 The company said 10 two-car trains and 16 three-car trains would enter service in Devon and Cornwall later this year.

-It said the new trains meant it could remove "some of its oldest and least efficient diesel trains, which had become more expensive to maintain as spare parts become more difficult to find on the open market".
+It said the new rolling stock meant it could remove "some of its oldest and least efficient diesel trains, which had become more expensive to maintain as spare parts become more difficult to find on the open market".

 Follow BBC Cornwall on X, Facebook and Instagram.
 Follow BBC Devon on X, Facebook and Instagram.
 Send your story ideas to [email protected].